-What would happen if organisms evolved into the same niche enter the same habitat?
+What would happen if organisms evolved into the same niche and the same habitat?

-They begin to compete.
+When two organisms occupy the same niche in the same habitat, they begin to compete.
 If deer were brought into a open areas, both deer and rabbits would begin to fight for the same resource.
-Eventually, one would eliminate the other (survival of the fittest).
+Eventually, one would eliminate the other (survival of the fittest) or develop a new niche within a niche.
 Hence, niches play an important role in keep diversity alive in a species–they ensure organisms have specific roles and they roles do not overlap so as to avoid competition and elimination.

 - On the distinction between habitat and niche, and some implications for species differentiation, Looijen, Rick.
 C, Cognitive Patterns in Science and Common Sense 1995.